 Getting headaches from new eyeglasses is common because your eyes haven’t adjusted to your new prescription.
 Your eyes are still used to your previous prescription,, so they attempt to focus the way they did when you wore your old eyeglasses, which puts stress on your eye muscles.

 While getting headaches during the adjustment period is normal, there are a few things you can do to alleviate the problem.
 You can prevent headaches during the adjustment period for your new eyeglasses by following these tips:

 - Wear your new eyeglasses all day.

 Make it a point to wear your new eyeglasses as soon as you wake up.
-Starting the day by looking through your new prescription and wearing your new eyeglasses as much as possible will shorten the adjustment period, thereby reducing the occurrences of headaches.
+Starting the day by looking through your new prescription and wearing your new eyeglasses as much as possible will shorten the adjustment period, thereby reducing the occurrence of headaches.

 If you find the headaches unbearable, you can rest your eyes by taking your new eyeglasses off for short periods of time.
 Avoid taking your new eyeglasses off for extended periods because doing so makes your eyes focus the way they used to with your previous prescription.

 To allow your eyes to adjust without headaches and without taking off your new eyeglasses, you can take over-the-counter pain medications.
-Taking an Advil or any other medication that relieves muscle pain will work.
+Taking Advil or any other medication that relieves muscle pain will work.

 Ergonomic and Eyewear Strategies to Prevent Headaches